Eating disorders in young people - a parent's guide

 What is it?

-Bulimia nervosa is an eating disorder characterised by binge-eating, often eating three or four times a normal amount.
+Bulimia nervosa is an eating disorder characterised by binge eating, whereby suffers can eat up to three or four times the normal amount of food.
 This is followed by dietary restriction, self-induced vomiting or taking laxatives to try and avoid putting on weight.
 Anyone can suffer from bulimia, but it is most common in young women aged between 15 and 25.

 Bulimia is commonly associated with depression, anxiety, low self-esteem, loneliness and emotional distress.

-- Psychological symptoms include preoccupation with food and weight, judging self in terms of appearance, an overwhelming feeling of guilt after binge-eating
+- Psychological symptoms include preoccupation with food and weight, judging oneself in terms of appearance, and an overwhelming feeling of guilt after binge eating

 - Can be associated with depression and anxiety